greezybacon/doku2trac/README.md

     --auto-toc

-**Note:** You will need to install the *TocMacro* plugin for this to actually work in *trac*.
+**Note:** You will need to install the *TocMacro* plugin for this to actually work in *Trac*.

 Images
 ------
 Images links are automatically converted; however, `trac-admin` does not provide a mechanism for importing wiki images.
-Therefore, for now, a warning is emitted indicating that you need to import the image into trac manually.
+Therefore, for now, a warning is emitted indicating that you need to import the image into *Trac* manually.